qeeqbox/honeypots/README.md

 The honeypots output can be logged to a postgres database, file, terminal or syslog

+Honeypots now is in the awesome [telekom security T-Pot project!](https://github.com/telekom-security/tpotce)

 ## Install
 ```
 pip3 install honeypots